 Of course dead organisms cannot stand for thousands of years waiting to be buried.
 And characteristically such fossils, as with polystrates trees, show no greater erosion at their top than at their base.

-* Old-Earth Explanations of Polystrate: Arguments given by old-earthers include:
+* Actual and Theoretical Old-Earth Explanations: Arguments given by old-earthers include:

-* Kinds of Polystrate Fossils: But upright fossilized trees form only one kind of polystrate fossil.
-The other kinds include:
+* Kinds of Polystrate Fossils: Upright trees form only one kind of polystrate fossil.
+Other kinds include:

 - 171 (awfully persistent dead) tadpoles in diatoms

 - a fossilized school of whales buried across four strata

 - delicate spines radiating through sold rock layers